Sandeep42/notes/Climate Change/GHG emissions in the Industry.md

 * The missing piece is mostly data.
 We don't know how much energy we are wasting.
 * By installing better sensors in industries that do manufacturing, we can track energy consumption & come up with solutions if they are required.
 * Old equipment should be replaced for better low carbon technologies.
-Unless, the companies are incentivized it might be difficult to drive this.
+Unless, the companies are incentivised it might be difficult to drive this.
 * If an outsider can come and do evaluation, may be say that you can save 10-20% electricity, would companies be willing to co-operate?

 #### Adaptive Control:

+* Optimise systems by making control algorithms for cooling and maintenance.
+* Google used optimisation based objective to reduce cooling costs in their data centres.

+#### Predictive Maintenance:

+* Predicting wear and tear of machinery
-*
+* Fault prediction and fixing
+* Digital Twin Models for optimisation

+#### Using Cleaner Electricity:

+* If electricity can be priced dynamically based on the resource used to produce it, firms can take advantage of the lower prices.
+They can do their energy intensive work during the morning when the sun is high and electricity is cheaper.
+* Automating this framework to adaptively control and ensure optimal price is obtained can decrease the GHG emissions.